Beam-Impact/beam-salesforce-cartridge/README.md

 ## Watching for changes and uploading

 `npm run watch` - Watches everything and recompiles (if necessary) and uploads to the sandbox.
-Requires a valid dw.json file at the root that is configured for the sandbox to upload.
+Requires a valid `dw.json` file at the root that is configured for the sandbox to upload.

 ## Uploading

-`npm run uploadCartridge` - Will upload both `app_storefront_base` and `modules` to the server.
-Requires a valid dw.json file at the root that is configured for the sandbox to upload.
+`npm run uploadCartridge` - Will upload `app_storefront_base`, `modules` and `bm_app_storefront_base` to the server.
+Requires a valid `dw.json` file at the root that is configured for the sandbox to upload.

 `npm run upload <filepath>` - Will upload a given file to the server.
-Requires a valid dw.json file.
+Requires a valid `dw.json` file.

-#Testing
+# Testing
 ## Running unit tests

 You can run `npm test` to execute all unit tests in the project.
 Run `npm run cover` to get coverage information.
 Coverage will be available in `coverage` folder under root directory.